 There are examples of the antibody at different concentrations, and with different HRP labelling ratios – all show clear staining of the B lymphocytes, without background staining.

-Anti-human CD20 (clone L26) was conjugated to HRP using Lightning-Link® kits, and used in IHC in comparison to a traditional indirect technique
+Figure 1.
+Anti-human CD20 (clone L26) was conjugated to HRP using Lightning-Link® kit, and used in IHC in comparison to a traditional indirect technique.